elesto-dao/elesto/docs/Explanation/README.md

 ### Presentations

-The [Presentations](presentations.md) file describes and links to presentations about Cosmos Cash at various events.
+The [Presentations](presentations.md) file describes and links to presentations about Elesto at various events.
 Presentations also include YouTube videos,  podcasts, interviews, and so on.

 ### Architecture Decisions Records (ADRs)

  ADRs are the mechanism for contributors to raise design proposals.
-In turn, the ADRs explain for subsequent contributors the rationale behind Cosmos Cash design and implementation.
-For example, [ADR 002: Documentation Structure](./ADR/adr-002-docs-structure.md) explains why the Cosmos Cash documentation structure was chosen.
+In turn, the ADRs explain for subsequent contributors the rationale behind Elesto design and implementation.
+For example, [ADR 002: Documentation Structure](./ADR/adr-002-docs-structure.md) explains why the Elesto documentation structure was chosen.

 See the Architecture Decision Records (ADR) [README](./ADR/README.md) file for more details about how to raise and propose an ADR.

 ### Articles

-This folder contains all articles relating to Cosmos Cash, includes papers, blog posts, and so on.
+This folder contains all articles relating to Elesto, includes papers, blog posts, and so on.
 For details, see [Articles README](articles/README.md).

 ## Discussions

 The explanation content includes articles, topics, and so on, and also includes discussion on relevant channels, including [Pull Requests](https://github.com/allinbits/cosmos-cash/pulls) and [Issues](https://github.com/allinbits/cosmos-cash/issues).
 Important Pull Requests are listed in this document.

-Future: Cosmos Cash currently doesn't have a Discord or Telegram Channel.
+Future: Elesto currently doesn't have a Discord or Telegram Channel.
 When we do, the links will be added here as well
 ## Contributing

 * The Explanation content should be dry, clear, and terse in style.